Grigory Zass: Russo-Circassian War

 Boletoqo visited Zass at his residence.
 For his initial visit, Zass was not present.
 Zass wrote him a letter and instructed him to come on a specific date when he would undoubtedly be in his residency.
 At the said date, Boletoqo was killed on non-warzone territory while on his way to the Prochnyi Okop fortress.
 The murderer was a Russian sniper employed by Zass, who was hiding in the forest on the Russian bank of the Kuban River, at the confluence with the Urup River.
 After this, in 1836, Zass was promoted again.

-General Zass' main headquarters was in the Prochnyi Okop fortress.
-Ajgeri Kusikupsh, Shogen Shumaf and Khirtsizhiqo Ale of the Circassian army raided this base and kidnapped General Zass' daughter.
-They adopted the young girl as their own and taught her Circassian language and traditions.
-After three years, they sent Zass a letter in which they informed him that they were returning his daughter and agreed on the location and terms of delivery.

-Circassian negotiators arrived on time and took the girl off the horse, dressed in a Circassian dress, and handed her over to her father.
-General Zass immediately wanted to order his army to kill all Circassians after receiving his daughter; however, the girl talked her father down, and both parties returned to their bases.

-Reportedly, when Kusikupsh handed the girl over to her father, he said to General Zass, "The objective of this action was to make you understand the grief of fathers and mothers whose daughters were stolen or murdered by you through your own daughter.
-When the girl stayed with us, we would not fight you.
-But we'll be enemies again from now on".

 In 1838, Zass spread false rumors about his serious illness, then staged his own death, weakening the Circassians' vigilance.
 On the same night, when the Circassians were celebrating their oppressor's death, the suddenly "resurrected" Zass launched a raid that destroyed two villages.

+In 1841, during the Russo-Circassian War, Zass led a Russian military expedition between the Belaya (Shaguash) and Pshikh rivers in the Caucasus, aiming to subdue the Circassian tribes.
+The operation targeted the Jemtlokh Forest, a sacred site for the Circassians dedicated to the god Tkhagalegu, where annual rituals and sacrifices were held.

+Circassian forces ambushed the Russians, using guerrilla tactics and their knowledge of the terrain to inflict heavy casualties.
+Zass himself was wounded in the battle.
+The Circassians believed this was divine punishment for desecrating their holy land.
+Despite this temporary Russian setback, the broader campaign against Circassian resistance continued.